SuddenGunter/edynamojson/README.md

 ## FAQ

-1. Why does serialize returns / deserialize accept only Erlang term instead of JSON?
+1. Why provide `serialize_term/1` / `deserialize_term/1` ?

 - the main use case for this library is to be a convenience utility for aws-beam, which already does JSON serialization/deserialization
-- you might want to use some specific JSON library, so I don't want this package to have another dependency
+- you might want to use some specific JSON library, so I don't want this package to have another dependency that you don't need

 2. Which Erlang types are supported?